The $500 Question: A 2026 Philippines Salary Guide for Outsourcing

 Transportation

-Better pay for Filipino workers
+Better pay for Filipino professionals

 Access to top Filipino talent